James W. Oxford

-The American Legion
+National Commander of The American Legion

 National Commander's Pin Incentive Program

-A new member is any eligible person joining for the 2019 membership year who was not a member of The American Legion during the 2018 membership year.
+A new member is any eligible person joining for the 2020 membership year who was not a member of The American Legion during the 2019 membership year.

 Each member listed must be eligible for membership in The American Legion.
 Forward names of Sons of The American Legion members or Auxiliary members to your detachment or unit for use in their respective incentive programs.

 Only one pin will be awarded per individual.
 Upon receipt, national membership staff will confirm the names and mail the pin directly to the person who earned it.
-Commander Reistad’s pin incentive program will end June 30, 2019, or when supplies are exhausted.

 Post Excellence Award